rshest/uswitch-logo-clj/README.md

 ![](img/uswitch-logo-clean.png)

-A bit of distortion to demontrate combination with Clisk base operators:
+A bit of distortion to demonstrate combination with Clisk base operators:

 ![](img/uswitch-logo-distorted.png)